Step 3: Applying for positions

 - Employability skills: It is important to provide evidence of these skills.
 See the heading ‘What are employers looking for?’ earlier in this section.

-- Other skills: Add any other relevant skills that you possess, such as speaking another language, typing speed and accuracy, driving and equipment operating licences or mathematical skills.
+- Other skills: Add any other relevant skills that you have, such as speaking another language, typing speed and accuracy, driving and equipment operating licences or mathematical skills.
 Your skills show a prospective employer your range of abilities (keep in mind they need to be related to the job).

 - Work history: Explain your past and present employment and what you have done or achieved.
 List your most recent experience first.
 Include the job title, employer’s name and location, dates of employment, a description of your responsibilities and duties, and a description of your achievements in each position.

 - Referees: It is common to list two referees who can give details of your work experience and comment on your personal qualities.
 Include each referee’s name, title, employer, work phone number and email address, and briefly explain how they know you.
 Be sure to ask permission to list them and make sure they are comfortable with recommending you.
 If you are applying for your first job, it is okay to nominate a long-term family friend as a referee who can tell the employer about your personal qualities and interests.
-If you do this it is important to specify that they are a 'personal referee' — not doing this may be seen as dishonest and could damage your prospects.
+If you do this, it is important to specify that they are a 'personal referee' — not doing this may be seen as dishonest and could damage your prospects.

 You can use the same résumé for several applications, but it is a good idea to make small changes to highlight special skills or experience that apply to a particular job.
 This might be as simple as changing the order of information to highlight the most relevant points.
 Be sure to update your résumé when you gain new skills and experience or undertake new work.